The Most In-Demand Careers in Ireland

 Illustrations of students in Ireland, with a background of spot images of graduation caps, the Ireland flag, and a heart with a medical cross.

-Are you drawn to the high-quality education and breathtaking landscapes of Ireland?
+Are you drawn to the high-quality education opportunities and breathtaking landscapes in Ireland?
 If so, you’re not alone.
 Ireland continues to skyrocket in popularity.
-Now, over 32,000 international students currently study in Ireland, many of them at Irish universities, which all rank in the world’s top 3%.
-Ireland is also home to leading technology companies like Google, LinkedIn, Microsoft, Pfizer, and AstraZeneca.
-If you’re looking for the most in-demand careers in Ireland, keep on reading.
-We’ll delve into the opportunities found on Ireland’s Critical Skills Occupations List.
+Now, over 35,000 international students are studying in Ireland.
+Many of these students attend Irish universities, which all rank in the world’s top 3%.
+If you’re looking for how studying at an Irish university can set you up for one of the most in-demand careers in Ireland, keep on reading.

 An illustration of hands holding money.